 Surefire Ways to AVOID Making Enemies

 Making enemies at work is never effective.
 Instead, foster teamwork and collaboration.

-If you would like to explore any of these topics further and receive additional support and coaching, please don’t hesitate to reach out to me by sending an email to firstname.lastname@example.org
+If you would like to explore any of the career advancement topics further and receive additional support and coaching, please don’t hesitate to reach out to me by sending an email to firstname.lastname@example.org